Waxworks (1992 video game): Development

 Woodroffe stated that there will be "numerous kings and queens ...
 There'll also be triffids" and that there will be a devil worship scene with "chanting and leaping about."
 Some of the plant mutant traps in the finished game bear a close resemblance to Triffids.
 Kings and queens are absent from the game entirely, however in the Egypt level the player takes the role of a prince saving a princess from being sacrificed by a cult, but there is no chanting or outright worship depicted and the cult does not worship the devil: it is a cult of Anubis.

+The DOS release retains the Amiga 32-color palette rather than 256-color VGA graphics.
+This was the last game made by Horror Soft before they became Adventure Soft, the company known for the Simon the Sorcerer series.

 In a pre-release blurb for Waxworks in Amiga Action, the introduction, particularly surrounding Uncle Boris, is different than what is in the final game.
 The introduction outlined in Amiga Action begins in a graveyard, rather than at Uncle Boris' waxworks, and Uncle Boris is stated to contact the protagonist telepathically, rather than with a crystal ball as in the final game.
 Upon visiting Boris' tomb, it is "blown open and the coffin disappears.
 Looking into the tomb, [the protagonist] sees images of himself and his brother Alex lying dead at the bottom."
 The backstory represented in the manual and The Curse of the Twins booklet included with the game also has nothing related to this pre-release introduction, possibly indicating it was scrapped and the story was reworked before release.